sirupsen/logrus/README.md

 Logrus is a structured logger for Go (golang), completely API compatible with the standard library logger.
-[Godoc][godoc]. **Please note the Logrus API is not yet stable (pre 1.0), the core API is unlikely to change much but please version control your Logrus to make sure you aren't fetching latest `master` on every build.**
+[Godoc][godoc]. **Please note the Logrus API is not yet stable (pre 1.0).
+Logrus itself is completely stable and has been used in many large deployments.
+The core API is unlikely to change much but please version control your Logrus to make sure you aren't fetching latest `master` on every build.**

 Nicely color-coded in development (when a TTY is attached, otherwise just plain text):